-Electricity demand has grown consistently since 2003, but may slow down in the future due to increased fuel prices and the economic recession.
+Electricity demand has grown consistently since 2003, as shown in Figure 3.2.
+However, it may slow down in the future due to increased fuel prices and the economic recession.
 Peak demand reached 15.3MW in December 2010, having increased by about 7 percent per year since 2001.
-ANGLEC's most recent load forecast expects peak demand to reach almost 20MW by the end of 2015 (average growth rate of 5 percent), although the company is considering revising this estimate downwards due to the current economic downturn.
+ANGLEC's most recent load forecast expects peak demand to reach almost 20MW by the end of 2015 (average growth rate of 5 percent).
+However, the company is considering revising this estimate downwards due to the current economic downturn.
+ANGLEC does not currently have a demand forecast for the period after 2015.